avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

 VPC Peering allows you to connect 2 peer-peer VPCs together

-- It does not enable you to centrally manage multiple VPCs connections centrally.
+- It does not enalbe you to centrally manage multiple VPCs connections centrally.